I've been riding for years and learned to never attempt any new skill without a trusted, certified instructor and a reliable, sound horse.

 - In 1650, Robert Brook brought his family and his hounds to Maryland.

-- In 1730, the traditional red fox was brought to the colonies because they were considered better sport than the native gray fox.
+- In 1730, the traditional red fox was brought to the colonies because they were considered a better sport than the native gray fox.

 - George Washington was an avid fox hunter.
 He owned his own pack of hounds and often hunted around the capitol.
 Jefferson and Hamilton were also fox hunters.

 - Because the fox population in North America is controlled by rabies and other natural predators, North American fox hunting is about enjoying the chase, not killing the quarry.
-The dogs are praised when the follow the scent of the quarry to the earth.
+The dogs are praised when they follow the scent of the quarry to the earth.

 Doubling the Horn